-Highland Cows are a Scottish breed of rustic cattle known for their thick, shaggy coats that enable them to survive in the harshest of temperatures.
-You’ll find them throughout Scotland in places like the Cairngorms, the Isle of Mull and Galloway Forest Park, and many other places.
+Highland cows are a Scottish breed of rustic cattle known for their thick, shaggy coats that enable them to survive in the harshest of temperatures.
+You’ll find them throughout Scotland in places like the Cairngorms, the Isle of Mull, Galloway Forest Park, and many other places.
 Discover exactly where you can see Highland cows in Scotland in this guide which includes a heap of fun facts about these famously hairy animals.

 If you’re desperate to see them the most obvious place to look is the Highlands (well, duh…) but there are several other areas where you’ll have a good chance to get your Instagram snaps.